 EU hits US with tariffs, while hoping Biden will bring better ties

-The European Union will impose tariffs on imports of US$4 billion in U.S. goods from Tuesday, while hoping that president-elect Joe Biden will foster a sharp improvement in transatlantic ties.

-BRUSSELS/BERLIN: The European Union will impose tariffs on imports of US$4 billion in U.S. goods from Tuesday, while hoping that president-elect Joe Biden will foster a sharp improvement in transatlantic ties.
+BRUSSELS: The European Union will impose tariffs on imports of US$4 billion in US goods from Tuesday (Nov 8), while hoping that president-elect Joe Biden will foster a sharp improvement in transatlantic ties.

 "We have made clear at every stage that we want to settle this long-running issue," EU Trade Commissioner Valdis Dombrovskis told a news conference after a video meeting of EU trade ministers.